 Port Crescent – Once a Buzzing Lumber Town

-The growth of the lumbering town began with the construction of a sawmill in 1851 by Woods and Company.
+The growth of the lumbering town began with the construction of a sawmill at the lumber camp in 1851 by Woods and Company.
 The economy of the town was initially based on the Production of finished lumber.
-Lumberjacks cut and moved the trees in the winter and moved them downriver in the spring to the Company mill.
-By March ships would arrive at the dock and the finished umber would be shipped to towns all along the lower Great Lakes.
+Loggers cut and moved the trees in the winter and moved them downriver in the spring to the Company mill.
+By March, ships would arrive at the dock, and the finished umber would be shipped to towns all along the lower Great Lakes.

 Christian Schlegelmilch ushered in the start of the agricultural aspect of Port Crescent with the first steam-powered gristmill in Huron County in 1868.
 The flour was known for its excellent quality